vuongtrunghieu/tymex-interview-frontend-vuongtrunghieu/DECISIONS.md

     + By utilizing these tools, we establish a solid foundation for maintaining good code quality and optimizing development time.
 - Follow-up Actions
-    + [ ] We haven't set up any test for this project yet.
+    + [x] We haven't set up any test for this project yet.
+      - Updated 2024-10-27: added Vitest, Jest for component testing, and Playwright for E2E testing.
     + [ ] Check if we need to lower the rule levels for linting/typechecking if something is annoying to fix; because due to time constraint, I don't aim to be perfect right at the start.
     + [ ] If we have extra time, we might set up a simple Github CI pipeline to run checks on every commit.